 Skycrag Champion has always been great, but Jekk makes units with charge even better than in the past.

 I imagine everyone was nodding their heads in agreement until they got to Darkveil Agent in the list.
 Let me see if I can convince you that she deserves a spot here.
 She smooths our draws which is a subtle effect, but you shouldn’t disregard it.
+Keeping a 2 power hand feels so much better when you also have a Darkveil.
 She is often another Aegis unit which this deck really wants.
+In addition she can break Runehammers and is also reach.
+I’ve killed multiple opponents with the Night damage.
 Just try her out if you don’t believe.

 Torch.
 Phew!
 Back to our regularly scheduled burning.